mfem/web/src/gpu-tips-n-tricks.md

 Since each cache-line is a block of contiguous memory it is common to over-fetch data when accessing non-contiguous memory addresses (because not all the data is used in each cache-line).
 In the worst case, only one `float` of each cache-line is used resulting in only 1/32 of the data transferred being used, such a kernel is potentially 32 times slower than a kernel that would fully utilize the data in each cache line.
 When a kernel is cautiously written to use all the data from each cache-line, the memory access are often referred as coalesce memory access.
-Having coalesces memory access kernels is critical to achieving peak performance.
+Having coalesced memory access kernels is critical to achieving peak performance.

 In term of parallelization, when seeing GPUs as having only one level of parallelism over threads, severe constraints are imposed to the kernels in order to achieve high performance.
 Each thread is limited to 255 `float` registers, using more registers results in what is known as *register spilling* which significantly impacts performance, this is why this type of parallelization strategy should only be used for the most simple kernels.